pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 #### Mnist.
 Mnist.
 Mnist.

 Once our code trains the model, it needs to save it somewhere.
-Just like we copied data into the container we can copy it back out again, all the while still maintaining some provenance.
+Just like we copied data into the container we can copy it back out again.
+And thanks to Pachyderm, we can maintain some sense of lineage.
 If you take a look at the `tfjob_mist.py` and scroll towards the bottom you'll see that the code is just copying the `my_model.h5` to the Pachyderm S3 Gateway `outputrepo` via `url:s3://<pachyderminstance>/master.outputrepo:/data/`

 ```
 # Save entire model to a HDF5 file